-A dedicated liaison is available as the primary contact person to coordinate and cooperate with the Exchange in the implementation of this Agreement and the contact person and/or other personnel are available to the Exchange as needed to fulfill Contractor’s duties under this Agreement;
+A dedicated liaison is available as the primary contact person to coordinate and cooperate with the Exchange in the implementation of this Agreement and the contact person and/or other personnel are available to the Exchange as needed to fulfill Contractor’s duties under this Agreement; and

-Qualified health plans identified in Attachment 1 (Contractor’s QHP List) are offered in compliance with the Affordable Care Act and the California Affordable Care Act and implementing regulations, and with applicable Federal and State laws, rules and regulations as may be amended from time to time as required under applicable laws, rules and regulations or as otherwise authorized under this Agreement;
+Qualified Health Plans identified in Attachment 1 are offered in accordance with the terms; conditions of the agreement andcompliance with the Affordable Care Act and the California Affordable Care Act and implementing regulations, and with applicable Federal and State laws, rules and regulations as may be amended from time to time as required under applicable laws, rules and regulations or as otherwise authorized under this Agreement;

-Qualified health plans identified in Attachment 1 (Contractor’s QHP List) are offered through the Exchange in accordance with the terms and conditions of this Agreement and as may be amended from time to time as required under applicable laws, rules and regulations or as otherwise authorized under this Agreement..1.6 Transition between Exchange and Other Coverage
+Provide reports to the Exchange according to the requirements and timelines specified in Attachment 13.

+Measure performance and meet specified performance standards outlined in this Agreement including the standards outlined in Attachment 14 subject to specified performance penalties.

+Provide information and data elements to support the Exchange Enterprise Analytics Solution (EAS) as outlined in Section 4.6 of this Agreement.

+Notify the Exchange of any material concerns identified by Contractor or by a regulatory agency that may impact Contractor’s performance under this Agreement.

+Participate in quarterly in-person meetings between the Exchange and Contractor at the Exchange headquarters to report and review program performance results including all Services and components of the program, i.e., clinical, financial, contractual reporting requirements, customer service, appeals and any other program recommendations.

+1.6 Transition between Exchange and Other Coverage

-In order to further the Exchange’s mission regarding continued access to health insurance coverage to employees, Contractor shall cooperate with reasonable requests from the Exchange to facilitate the transition of Enrollees and other consumers to and from the Medi-Cal program and other governmental health care programs and coverage provided under employers, including, coverage required by the Consolidated Omnibus Budget Reconciliation Act of 1985 (“COBRA”) and the California Continuation Benefits Replacement Act, or Health and Safety Code § 1366.20 et seq. (“Cal-COBRA”).
+In order to further the Exchange’s mission regarding continued access to health insurance coverage to employees, Contractor shall cooperate with reasonable requests from the Exchange to facilitate the transition of Enrollees and other consumers to and from the Medi-Cal program and other governmental health care programs and coverage provided by employers, including, coverage required by the Consolidated Omnibus Budget Reconciliation Act of 1985 (“COBRA”) and the California Continuation Benefits Replacement Act, or Health and Safety Code § 1366.20 et seq. (“Cal-COBRA”).

 1.7 Coordination with Other Programs